Chair of Brannel Local Governing Body, NET Director

-I lived in London for 39 years, working for London Underground.
-In order to further my own education, whist working I gained City and Guilds Numeracy and English, ILM Certificate in Management Level 5 followed by ILM Diploma in Management.
-I also became a qualified Assessor in Continuous Management Systems.
-My role at Brannel is to advise on health and safety policy.
-I believe that a good working and learning environment is essential to helping raising school standards.
-As a member of the Resources Committee I am committed to ensuring that the school has the right equipment and resources to teach and develop every student - both present and future.
+Sam lived in London for 39 years, working for London Underground.
+In order to further his own education, whilst working he gained City and Guilds Numeracy and English, ILM Certificate in Management Level 5 followed by ILM Diploma in Management.
+He also became a qualified Assessor in Continuous Management Systems.
+His area of specialism is health and safety policy and he believes that a healthy and safe working and learning environment is essential to help raise school standards.
+Sam is committed to ensuring that the school has the right equipment and resources to teach and develop every student - both present and future.

-I qualified as a teacher in 1970.
-In 1983, I took a job with the English Schools Foundation and taught in Hong Kong for 21 years.
-I now design and manage several websites and volunteer for a large national charity including organising outreach talks to local schools and groups.
-I am a committee member of the Friendship Force of Cornwall.
-Having taught all of my working life, I still have a keen interest in education and it was for this reason that I became a school governor.
-I am continually impressed with the tremendous professionalism and enthusiasm of the staff at Brannel School.
-The wonderful new buildings and facilities can only be a great motivator for our students and I hope that, in a small way, I too can help Brannel to continue to forge ahead in the future.
+Martin qualified as a teacher in 1970.
+In 1983, he took a job with the English Schools Foundation and taught in Hong Kong for 21 years.
+He now designs and manages several websites and volunteers for a large national charity including organising outreach talks to local schools and groups.
+Martin is a committee member of the Friendship Force of Cornwall.
+Having taught all of his working life, he still has a keen interest in education and it was for this reason that he became a school governor.

-I joined Brannel in July 2013 as headteacher.
-I have taught mathematics in both the South-West and in East Anglia.
-My experience includes leading a department, working for a Local Authority and as a deputy headteacher before taking up my post at Brannel.
-I am driven to ensure that Brannel School and all those who attend achieve their potential academically and experience the very best opportunities that are on offer.
-My family includes my wife and three children.
-We enjoy sailing, camping and visiting the many exciting places in Cornwall.
+Andy joined Brannel School in July 2013 as headteacher.
+He taught mathematics in both the South-West and in East Anglia.
+His experiences include leading a department, working for a Local Authority and as a deputy headteacher before taking up his post at Brannel.
+He is driven to ensure that Brannel School and all those who attend achieve their potential academically and experience the very best opportunities that are on offer.